Spark Streaming Tutorial for Beginners

 There are two types of receivers base on their reliability:

-- Reliable Receiver – A reliable receiver is the one that correctly sends acknowledgment to a source when the data has been received and stored in Spark with replication.
+- Reliable Receiver – A reliable receiver is the one that correctly sends an acknowledgment to a source when the data receives and stores in Spark with replication.

-- Unreliable Receiver – An unreliable receiver does not send acknowledgment to a source.
-This can be used for sources when one does not want or need to go into the complexity of acknowledgment.
+- Unreliable Receiver – An unreliable receiver does not send an acknowledgment to a source.
+This we can use for sources when one does not want or need to go into the complexity of acknowledgment.